rominirani/googlecloudfunctions-training/README.md

 # Google Cloud Functions Training

+Refer to the [Google Cloud Functions Tutorial Series](https://rominirani.com/google-cloud-functions-tutorial-series-f04b2db739cd), which is a companion set of blog posts for all the examples covered here.

 This project contains multiple projects that will be used during the training.
 Each of the projects is a Google Cloud Function that will be demonstrated during the course.

 The projects are: